gaofengShi/NextworkAzureSummerProject/README.md

 ### Build a web application in local computer
 This process you can see the reference link to how to develop a Node.js application.
 The web application is [_The Honest Feedback_](https://github.com/gaofengShi/NextworkAzureSummerProject/tree/main/feedback).
-Make sure the **Keys** from the Azure cosmos DB set in the file _config.js_. correctly.
+Make sure the **Keys** from the Azure cosmos DB set in the file _config.js_ correctly.

 You can download from here to your local computer.
 We need test it on our local computer before we deploy on Azure Cloud.
 Open a _Termainal_ on our local application folder.
 Start our server in local:
 ```